dungxtd/terragrunt-aws-eks/README.md

 ```
 aws sso login --profile $AWS_PROFILE
 ```
+- Ensure the required CLIs are installed and on your `$PATH`:
+  * Terraform `>= 1.6` (e.g. `brew install terraform` or download from releases.hashicorp.com)
+  * Terragrunt `>= 0.67` (e.g. `brew install terragrunt` or grab the latest binary from releases).
+If you must stay on an older Terragrunt, use the legacy `terragrunt run-all …` syntax and place Terragrunt flags *before* the command (see note below).
-* Run `terragrunt` from the corresponding environment folder.
-It will create the tfstate backend services out the box (s3/dynamodb):
+- Run Terragrunt from the corresponding environment folder.
+It will create the tfstate backend services out of the box (S3/DynamoDB):
 ```
 cd environments/${ENVIRONMENT_NAME}

+terragrunt init --all --terragrunt-include-external-dependencies

-terragrunt run-all plan \
+terragrunt plan --all \
   --terragrunt-include-external-dependencies \
   --terragrunt-non-interactive
 ```
 * Eventually, apply the plan:
 ```
-terragrunt run-all apply \
+terragrunt apply --all \
   --terragrunt-include-external-dependencies
 ```

+> **Note for legacy Terragrunt (< 0.52)**
+> Those versions don't understand the `--all` flag and will forward Terragrunt options to Terraform.
+In that case use the older syntax instead:
+> ```
+> terragrunt --terragrunt-include-external-dependencies run-all init
+> terragrunt --terragrunt-include-external-dependencies --terragrunt-non-interactive run-all plan
+> terragrunt --terragrunt-include-external-dependencies run-all apply
+> ```
+> Flags belong *before* the command when using `run-all`.

+# ECS deployments

+- `tg-modules/ecs` provisions ECS clusters, services, and dedicated load balancers from the new `ecs` block in each environment `config.yaml`.
+- Container/task definitions are supplied through `task.containers` maps, which mirror the Oryx configuration that was previously delivered through the EKS Helm chart.
+You can override images, env vars, ports, and logging per service.
+- `load-balancer-config` supports either network or application load balancers.
+Each listener maps to a specific container/port pair and reuses the same exposed port definitions that were defined for EKS.
+- Shared ALBs are supported: declare them once under `ecs.regions[*].load-balancers`, then point multiple services at the same listener while adding path-based rules (e.g., `/comment*`, `/stream*`) directly in the service `load-balancer-config`.
+- Terragrunt now exposes `ecs_clusters`, `ecs_services`, and `ecs_load_balancers` alongside the existing EKS outputs so downstream modules (or automation) can target either orchestrator without code changes.
+- The original EKS modules remain available; you can run both orchestrators in parallel while you migrate workloads.

 # Switching between environments

 Everything you need to do is to run a terraform reconfigure before being able to plan/apply a different environment:
 ```
 cd environments/${ENVIRONMENT_NAME}
-terragrunt run-all init -reconfigure \
+terragrunt init --all \
-  --terragrunt-include-external-dependencies
+  --terragrunt-include-external-dependencies \
+  --terragrunt-non-interactive
 ```

 # Applying only specific modules